 For students taking their first degree at an Italian University, these disciplinary areas are given official classifications.
 The admissions committee has no discretion regarding these classifications.

 Proficiency in the English language at the level of the European standard C1.
-Candidates are strongly advised (though not on pain of exclusion) to submit one of the following English language certificates with their application (this point does not apply to students who have completed a course of higher education in Australia, Canada, Ireland, New Zealand, USA, or UK, or who can demonstrate, by means of certification from the relevant university, that their previous degree was taught and examined in English):
+Candidates are strongly advised (though not on pain of exclusion) to submit one of the following English language certificates with their application (this point does not apply to students who have completed a course of higher education in Australia, Canada, Ireland, New Zealand, USA, or the UK, or who can demonstrate, by means of certification from the relevant university, that their previous degree was taught and examined in English):

 - TOEFL Internet-based test (IBT), with a score of at least 90;